Matt-Crow/GEARSJava/README.md

 * add serialization for each

 Need sprite loader
+Add ability to pick up gears the player placed

 WASD to move,
 I to use current item (placeholder until I have an inventory),